Expo 2027

-Expo 2027 (ЕКСПО 2027) is the working title for a BIE recognised specialised exposition to be held in 2027 in Belgrade, Serbia.
-It is scheduled to begin on 15 May 2027 and close on 15 August 2027.
+Expo 2027 (ЕКСПО 2027) is the working title for a BIE-recognised specialised exposition to be held in 2027 in Belgrade, Serbia.
+It is scheduled to begin on 15 May and close on 15 August.
 This will be the first world exposition to be held in the former Yugoslavia.

 Bidding process

 Candidatures

-Five countries submitted competing candidatures to organise a Specialised Expo in either 2027 or 2028: the United States of America (in Minnesota), Thailand (in Phuket), Serbia (in Belgrade), Spain (in Malaga), and Argentina (in San Carlos de Bariloche).
+Five countries submitted competing candidatures to organise a Specialised Expo in either 2027 or 2028: the United States of America (in Minnesota), Thailand (in Phuket), Serbia (in Belgrade), Spain (in Málaga), and Argentina (in Bariloche).

 The candidature list closed on 28 January 2022.
 Each candidate submitted a detailed candidature dossier by 7 June 2022, and the BIE then organised Enquiry Missions, assessing the feasibility and viability of each candidature project.
 Serbia was elected as the host country of Specialised Expo 2027/28 by BIE Member States, gathered in the 172nd General Assembly which took place on 21 June 2023.